Legal Requirements

 The CARIN Alliance is primarily focused on solving two use cases:

 1) How a consumer electronically requests access to their data using APIs, indicates where it should be sent, and is informed how their data will be used.
-2) How a covered entity electronically sends that data to the consumer.

 We are solely focused on the requirements for how health data should be exchanged outside of the blue box below.
 The CARIN Alliance does not focus on data exchange within the blue box.